harvardinformatics/website/content/pop-gen-pipeline-walkthrough.md

 The jobs take the form of shell scripts, which are submitted with the [sbatch command](https://www.rc.fas.harvard.edu/resources/running-jobs/#Submitting_batch_jobs_using_the_sbatch_command).
 The shell scripts request computational resources (time, memory, and number of cores) for a job; it is better to request more resources than expected, rather than risk having a job terminated prematurely for exceeding its limits.
 When running many jobs, it is also good practice to run a small subset to better understand the resource use for these jobs, and tailor your requests for the full panel.

 ### Running the GATK/PicardTools Pipeline on Odyssey

-#### The commands and information given below are specific to GATK and PicardTools version 3.
-These programs have been rolled together in GATK4, and while the commands will be similar, there will be some changes in the command structure.
-We will update this tutorial at a future date to incorporate GATK4.
-If you download the latest version of GATK, you will get GATK4.
-You can download previous versions of GATK (e.g. GATK 3.8 [here](https://software.broadinstitute.org/gatk/download/archive)).

 A few notes on running **GATK** and **PicardTools** commands on Odyssey.